Breaking News for Homeowners Facing Foreclosure:

 In 2016 the California Supreme Court ruled in Yvanova v.
 New Century Mortgage Corporation (Case No. S218973, Cal.
 Sup.
 Ct.
 February 18, 2016) that homeowners have legal standing to challenge an assignment of the mortgage loan contract in an action for wrongful foreclosure on the grounds that the assignment(s) is/are void.

 Obviously if the court had ruled differently, the banks would have had carte blanche to forge mortgage assignments with wild abandon.
 In fact, without a system of endorsements and assignments it would be impossible to determine who has a legitimate interest in the property!

 Cases like the Glaski v.
 Bank of America and Jesinoski v.
-Countrywide Home Loans may have provided hope for homeowners who were victims of mortgage and foreclosure fraud.
-But they did not strike at the heart of the real problem behind the securitization of millions of mortgage loans.
+Countrywide Home Loans may have provided hope for homeowners who are victims of mortgage and foreclosure fraud; but they did not strike at the heart of the real problem behind the securitization of millions of mortgage loans.

 The Glaski decision presents the idea that if some entity wants to collect a debt or foreclose on your property, they must first own the debt.
 Furthermore, if that entity is claiming ownership by way of an Assignment, it must prove that Assignment is valid.

 The Jesinoski case addressed a borrower’s right to rescind (or cancel) their mortgage loan contract under the federal Truth in Lending Act by only providing written notice to the lender, without filing a suit.
 A loan is rescinded at the time the rescission letter is mailed.
 If the lender wants to challenge the rescission they must file an action to do so.
 They have limited time to do so.
 And they never do!